When Is the Best Time

 Sao Lourenco Peninsula PR 8 in the East

 This is another Must-Do hike through geological history.
-The trail takes roughly 3 hours, is 8 km long offering breathtaking views.
+The trail takes roughly 3-4 hours, is 8 km long offering breathtaking views.
+Although often mentioned the hike takes 2-3 hours I can't agree.
+It is an awesome day trip with half an hour drive from Funchal.
+We were located close to Ponta de Sol more than one hour drive.
 There are several beaches and swim spots along the trail.
-However, it is often windy and a jacket needed.
-More soon!
+However, it is often windy and a jacket is needed.

 When exploring the island by car, try to stop at the outlooks; “Miradouro”.
 Usually, you get a spectacular view.
 Our first outlook was the “Miradouro do Fio” close to the lighthouse at Ponta do Pargo in the west of Madeira.
 The view from here to the sheer cliffs is breathtaking.